jobbogamer/SwitchScreenshotDownloader/README.md

 1. [Download the tool as a ZIP][download] and unzip
 2. `pip install -r requirements.txt`
-3. `python switch_dl.py your_username /path/to/screenshots/directory
+3. `python switch_dl.py your_username /path/to/screenshots/directory`

 ## Command Line Arguments

-Basic usage:

 `python switch_dl.py your_username /path/to/screenshots/directory` will download
 the latest image from @your_username and store it in the given output directory.